Zeray-Kahsay/React-Quiz/react-quiz/README.md

 ## About the App

-This app is built by using the latest react version 18 as per August 2023.
+This app is built using the latest react version of 18 as per August 2023.
+There are two source folder, src and src-with-context.
+In the first folder, useReducer is used as state management, and in the second, both useReducer and contextAPI combined are used.

 To run the app:

 - npm start server (assuming you have installed json-server )
 - npm start

-Take a look at the Data/questions.json to know how to manipulate the response you get.
+Take a look at the Data/questions.json to know how to manipulate the response data.

 # Getting Started with Create React App